harvardinformatics/snakemake-workshop/run/index.md

 What do we mean when we say **workflow**?
 Well, let's picture some typical steps for a phylogenomic analysis:

 1. Download genomes of interest and their annotations
-2. Extract annotated regions of each genome (*e.g.* longest transcript from of each gene)
-3. Predict orthology between transcripts of different species
+2. Extract annotated regions of each genome (*e.g.* longest transcript from of each gene) and predict orthology between transcripts of different species
-4. Align orthologous sequences
+3. Align orthologous sequences
-5. Filter poorly aligned sequences
+4. Filter poorly aligned sequences
-6. Create a phylogeny for each aligned gene
+5. Create a phylogeny for each aligned gene
-7. Assess rates of evolution across gene trees
+6. Assess rates of evolution across gene trees

 Or: